01277554147 essexstructuralengineers@gmail.comContact

 Removing a chimney breast is often a choice homeowners make when they want to create more space in their home.
 If you are considering removing your chimney breast, it’s important to know there are regulations to consider during the renovation process.

 If you are planning to remove an internal chimney breast at ground and/or first floor you most likely don’t need to remove the external stack.
 This means that you won’t have to alter the roof or external appearance of your property, which is good if you’re on a tighter budget.
-However, as you will only be removing parks of the chimney breast, this will need to be supported.
-This is when you will need the expertise of a structural engineer.
-They will come to assess your property an calculate the type of steel beam that you will need to keep your building structurally sound, once the chimney breast has been removed.

 How much does it cost to remove a chimney breast?

-Planning Permission to Remove a Chimney Breast
+• Planning Permission to Remove a Chimney Breast

-Building Regulations for Removing a Chimney Breast
+• Building Regulations for Removing a Chimney Breast

-Party Wall Act (England and Wales)
+• Party Wall Act (England and Wales)

-Gas work
+• Gas work

-If you are looking for a professional structural engineer to help you with a chimney breast removal project, give us a call today on 01277 554 147 or complete the form on our contact page.
+If you are looking for a professional Structural Engineer to help you with a chimney breast removal project, give us a call today on 01277 554 147 or complete the form on our contact page.

 0 Comments